phetsims/vector-addition/doc/implementation-notes.md

   ComponentVector (not interactive)
 ```

-The view class hierachy for vectors is shown below.
-Again, note the distinction between interactive and non-interactive vectors.
+The view class hierarchy for vectors is shown below.
+Again, note the
+distinction between interactive and non-interactive vectors.

 ```
 RootVectorNode (abstract base class)